CP

 Bank and Credit Card Reconciliation: Modern accounting platforms can auto-match transactions with 95%+ accuracy 10 Best Bank Reconciliation Tools [2026].
 Your team handles the 5% of exceptions in minutes rather than hours.
 If manual bank reconciliation currently takes your team 16 hours a month, automation reduces that to 2-3 hours.
 That's 13 hours recovered monthly.

 Intercompany Account Settlement: When you have multiple entities, intercompany reconciliation becomes a nightmare of manual mapping and back-and-forth emails.
 Workflow automation tools can match intercompany transactions automatically, flag mismatches, and route exceptions to the right person for resolution.
-Companies deploying this automation report Automating Intercompany Reconciliation: A Complete Guide faster intercompany close times.
+Companies deploying this automation report materially faster intercompany close times.

 Journal Entry Approval Workflows: Replace your email chains and shared spreadsheets with proper approval workflows.
 Entries route to the right approver automatically based on amount, account, and requestor.
 Approvers get mobile notifications.
 Escalation triggers if an entry sits unapproved for 24 hours.
 What took three days to approve now takes three hours.